 Have you ever read or heard something that was so thought-provoking it was on your mind for days, weeks, or even months?
 That was me several years ago when I read several books by various authors.
-A common theme being rethinking Christianity, in these books they invited the reader into conversations in which challenged Christians to be less dogmatic and more like Jesus.
-I was thinking about one of those books this morning and the compelling stories in its pages, the call to action, all the verses on love and compassion.
-I recalled how stirring it was, and parts where I felt convicted for inaction.
+A repeated theme was rethinking Christianity; in these books, they invited the reader into conversations, which challenged Christians to be less dogmatic and more like Jesus.
+This morning I was thinking about the compelling stories, the call to action, and verses on love and compassion found in all of those books.
+I recalled how stirring it was and parts where I felt convicted for inaction.

-The one thing, as I look back I recognize that there was something glaringly absent in all those books, and that was the lack of the gospel.
-Sure, the books will challenge your thinking, at least that is what many feel, because that’s what they want you to believe, you’re thinking on a deeper level, your challenging religious tradition, and we’ve been (incorrectly taught) that religious tradition is bad.
-The problem is our sinful nature is absent from the message, the need for repentance and salvation is absent from the message, the atoning work of Jesus is absent from the pages of all the books I read that particular year.
+The one thing, as I look back, I recognize that there was something glaringly absent in all those books, and that was the lack of the gospel.
+Sure, the authors will challenge your thinking, at least that is how many feel because that’s what they want you to believe; you’re thinking on a deeper level, your challenging religious tradition.
+The problem is our sinful nature is absent from the message, the need for repentance and salvation is missing from the message, the atoning work of Jesus is denied in the pages of all the books I read that particular year.

 Many people often quote the famous line; “Preach the gospel, when necessary use words.”
 But Scripture disagrees, Romans 10:13-17 LSB “for “Whoever calls on the name of the Lord will be saved.”
 How then will they call on Him in whom they have not believed?
 How will they believe in Him whom they have not heard?
 And how will they hear without a preacher?
 And how will they preach unless they are sent?
 Just as it is written, “How beautiful are the feet of those who proclaim the good news of good things!”
 However, they did not all heed the good news, for Isaiah says, “Lord, who has believed our report?”
 So faith comes from hearing, and hearing by the word of Christ.”